It's a New Day in Public Health.

-In 1996, the Florida Department of Health initiated the Pregnancy-Associated Mortality Review (PAMR) to improve surveillance and analysis of pregnancy-related deaths in Florida.
-This case review program seeks to elucidate gaps in care, identify systemic service delivery issues, and make recommendations to facilitate improvements in the overall systems of care.
+In 1996, the Florida Department of Health established the Florida Maternal Mortality Review Committee (Florida MMRC), formerly known as the Pregnancy-Associated Mortality Review (PAMR), to improve surveillance and analysis of pregnancy-related deaths in Florida.
+This case review program seeks to close gaps in care, identify systemic service delivery issues, and make recommendations to facilitate improvements in the overall systems of care.

 The process begins by identifying all pregnancy-associated deaths within a specified period.
-A pregnancy-associated death is defined as "a death to a woman from any cause, while she is pregnant or within 1 year of termination of the pregnancy, regardless of duration and site of the pregnancy."
+A pregnancy-associated death is defined as "a death to a woman from any cause, while she is pregnant or within one year of termination of the pregnancy, regardless of duration and site of the pregnancy."
 A pregnancy-associated death is identified utilizing linked data files from four sources associated with the mother:

 Once the pregnancy-associated deaths are identified, they are sorted by a physician/nurse subcommittee and initially deemed pregnancy-related, possibly pregnancy-related or not pregnancy-related.
-The focus of PAMR is to assure that all deaths identified as pregnancy-related deaths are reviewed.
+The focus of Florida MMRC is to assure that all deaths identified as pregnancy-related deaths are reviewed.

 It is important to note that Maternal Mortality Rates (MMR) reported by the Office of Vital Statistics are based on deaths identified by the assigned cause of death being in a pregnancy related category and in recent years by the addition of a pregnancy check box on the death certificate.
 Vital Statistics defines maternal mortality as "the death to a woman while pregnant or within 42 days of termination of pregnancy, irrespective of the duration and site of the pregnancy, from any cause related to or aggravated by pregnancy or its management but not from accidental or incidental causes.”

-Through the utilization of a broader definition, as well as the increased sources of linked data, The Pregnancy-Associated Mortality Review is able to assess more accurately the pregnancy-related deaths in Florida.
+Through the utilization of a broader definition, as well as the increased sources of linked data, the Florida MMRC is able to assess more accurately the pregnancy-related deaths in Florida.